► Funding available

 - Summer Traineeship - a flexible option for all students.
 To give some examples, previously Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.

 - Graduate Traineeship - current students are eligible to apply for funding for a traineeship taking place within 12 months of graduation.

-To be eligible for Erasmus+ funding, traineeships must:
+To be eligible for funding via the Turing Scheme, traineeships must:

-- take place in a participating country (EU/EEA + Turkey + Former Yugoslav Republic of Macedonia).
-You cannot receive funding for traineeships taking place in the UK, Switzerland, nor in your home country.
+- take place in an eligible destination country, ie that is safe for travel according to the UK's Foreign, Commonwealth and Development Officer.
+You cannot receive funding for traineeships taking place in the UK or in your home country.

 - be full-time, applicable to the type of work

-- be relevant to your subject area (this does not apply to graduate traineeships or traineeships in digital skills).
+- be relevant to your subject area (this does not apply to graduate traineeships).

 Important points to note